-If at any time during a sitting, attention of the Speaker is drawn to the fact that less than 1/4th of the total membership is present, the Speaker either suspends the business until the requisite number of Members is present, or causes the bells to be rung for five minutes.
+If at any time during a sitting, attention of the Chairperson is drawn to the fact that less than 1/4th of the total membership is present, he either suspends the business until the requisite number of Members is present, or causes the bells to be rung for five minutes.8

-Difference between Adjournment and Prorogation:
+Difference between Adjournment and Prorogation

-- (1) If at any time the quorum breaks and even on resumption of the proceedings after suspension or when the bells stop ringing for five minutes, the Speaker adjourns the Assembly for 15 to 30 minutes. - (2) If, on a fresh count after the expiry of said period, it is still found that there is no quorum, the Speaker adjourns the Assembly till the next working day or sine die, as the situation may require.
+If at any time the quorum breaks and even on resumption of the proceedings after suspension or when the bells stop ringing for five minutes, the Speaker adjourns the sitting for the next working day.
 When the Assembly is prorogued, the Secretary issues a notification, which is published in the Gazette.
+10